isomerpages/moe-spectrasec/_i-am-a/Prospective Student.md

 **2\.
 Other subsidiary Awards (Given internally within each CCA)**

-This is given out within each respective CCA.
+</p><p align="justify">This is given out within each respective CCA.
 Awards are given at the discretion of the CCA teachers to recognize positive traits such as sportsmanship, creativity, diligence, commitment, etc.

 **CCA Orientation for new students**

-This is held in January for new students to find out more about CCAs offered in Spectra.
+</p><p align="justify">This is held in January for new students to find out more about CCAs offered in Spectra.
 Students will have to complete the CCA Option Form (where they must indicate their choices of CCAs) and submit to their Form Teacher (For Hardcopy) or through Parent Gateway (For Online Forms).
 Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.

-##### **Immerse in our school's activities and watch our story here:** [Spectra Videos](/about-spectra/spectra-videos/)
+##### **Immerse in our school's activities and watch our story here:** [Spectra Videos](/about-spectra/spectra-videos/)</p>